- Feature Links

 Quality - We actively work to maintain and improve our culture of quality, seeking opportunities to improve our daily work and looking for creative solutions to the challenges that face us.

 Dr. Brookmyer serves as the lead health official for Frederick County.
-In the role of Health Officer, she directs the Frederick County Health Department’s seven divisions and their numerous programs including immunizations, WIC, cancer prevention, emergency preparedness planning, children’s dental services, well and septic inspections, substance abuse prevention, mental health counseling, school health services, and programs for developmentally disabled children.
+In the role of Health Officer, she directs the Frederick County Health Department’s divisions and their numerous programs including immunizations, WIC, cancer prevention, emergency preparedness planning, children’s dental services, well and septic inspections, substance abuse prevention, mental health counseling, school health services, and programs for developmentally disabled children.
 The Frederick County Health Department achieved national accreditation status in December 2014, one of only 60 health departments nationwide to do so at that time.

 Dr. Brookmyer earned a Bachelor of Science degree in toxicology from Philadelphia College of Pharmacy and Science (now University of Sciences Philadelphia) and her medical degree from Hahnemann University (now Drexel University) in Philadelphia.
 She earned a Master of Public Health degree from Johns Hopkins University in before completing residency training in Family Medicine at the Ventura County Medical Center in Ventura, California.
 She is board certified in family medicine.

 Dr. Brookmyer previously served as Deputy Health Officer on the Eastern Shore of Maryland in Somerset County and Dorchester County.
 Additionally, she worked as a family physician in the migrant and community health centers in both of those counties.